 In recent decades, philosophers and historians of science have shown particular interest in participating in a game that has shaped much of the history and philosophy of science of the 20th century.
 The game comprises defining what science is and what different types of scientific endeavours can be said to exist.
-In the late 20th and early 21st centuries, various philosophers have pitted the categories of natural sciences against those of technosciences, on the one hand, and science 1.0 against science 2.0^l, on the other.
-According to these scholars, the technoscientific mode of knowledge production as well as science 2.0 characterize today's time (Carrier 2011; 2019; Nordmann, Bensaude-Vincent, and Schwarz 2011; Tamborini 2020).
+In the late 20th and early 21st centuries, various philosophers have pitted the categories of natural sciences against those of technosciences, on the one hand, and science 1.0 against science 2.0,3 on the other.
+According to these scholars, the technoscientific mode of knowledge production as well as science 2.0 characterize today's time (Carrier 2011, 2019, Nordmann et al 2011, Tamborini 2020).

-The term "technoscience" has at least three different but intertwined origins (Channell 2017, Bensaude-Vincent et al. 2017).
+The term 'technoscience' has at least three different but intertwined origins (Bensaude-Vincent et al 2017, Channell 2017).
 First, the term was coined to promote a shift from a philosophy of science focused on the analysis of language to one in which technology was to be considered as a co-participating factor in the production of knowledge.
-Second, Bruno Latour coined and popularized the term "technoscience" in his Science in Action (1987) to indicate that science is never ready-made, since scientific production is a continuously ongoing activity, governed by practices that are always impure, hybrid, contingent, and mixed with different societies and cultures.
+Second, Bruno Latour coined and popularized the term 'technoscience' in his Science in Action (1987) to indicate that science is never ready-made, since scientific production is a continuously ongoing activity, governed by practices that are always impure, hybrid, contingent, and mixed with different societies and cultures.
 Third, technoscience has been used to suggest that the boundaries between science, technology and various economic interests are blurred.
-As historian of science to refer to a transformation of science into something that is closer to technology, others use the term to refer to changes in which technology is no longer simply focused on the artificial but provides and opens up a new understanding of the natural world [...]
-Still others see the term technoscience as not just referring to a new view of science or a new view of technology, but see it as representing an epochal break with the past" (Channell 2017, 21).
+As historian of science and technology David F. Channell summarized it concisely, 'While some use the term technoscience to refer to a transformation of science into something that is closer to technology, others use the term to refer to changes in which technology is no longer simply focused on the artificial but provides and opens up a new understanding of the natural world [...].
+Still others see the term technoscience as not just referring to a new view of science or a new view of technology, but see it as representing an epochal break with the past' (Channell 2017, p 21).

-A central stance is shared by all these different meanings and uses of the word "technoscience".
-All proponents of technoscience share the idea that the division between science and technology should be reconsidered - by doing so, they are opposing a long-standing philosophical tradition that has seen technology as a mere auxiliary instrument (see for example the classical works of Arnold Gehlen or Martin Heidegger on technology).
-Conversely, these supporters claim that scientific knowledge production is necessarily an impure enterprise as it merges and hybridizes science and technology - it is indeed technoscience.
+A central stance is shared by all these different meanings and uses of the word 'technoscience'.
+All proponents of technoscience share the idea that the division between science and technology should be reconsidered-by doing so, they are opposing a longstanding philosophical tradition that has seen technology as a mere auxiliary instrument (see for example the classical works of Arnold Gehlen or Martin Heidegger on technology).
+Conversely, these supporters claim that scientific knowledge production is necessarily an impure enterprise as it merges and hybridizes science and technology-it is indeed technoscience.
 A number of disciplines including synthetic biology, chemistry, nanotechnology, and palaeontology can be considered technosciences.
 Notwithstanding their diversity, these disciplines converge on one crucial point: the formulation of scientific theories is closely and inextricably linked to the use of various technologies.
-Or, to put it differently, technology is not merely
+Or, to put it differently, technology is not merely an auxiliary tool for knowledge production, but rather it is involved in all steps of theory and knowledge production.